clarkevansteenderen/spede_sampler_R/README.md

 Download this as a .csv file.

 ## :green_book: Plot for multiple-column data
 Upload the dataframe downloaded from the **Amalgamate** tab and apply the desired plot settings/tweaks.
-Plot a boxplot and/or barplot of the data and download as a .svg file.
+Plot a boxplot and/or barplot of the data and download as an .svg file.

 ## :pencil2: **WORKED EXAMPLE**